marciogualtieri/Summarizer/README.md

 ### <a name="test-and-build-the-application"></a> TEST & BUILD THE APPLICATION

-     $ mvn clean test package
+     $ mvn clean verify package

-Maven 3 and Java 8 are required to build the application.
+Maven 3 and Java are required to build the application.

-Java 8 is required due to the use of method references and streams.

 Once the application is built, JavaDocs will be present in the following directory:

      ./target/apidocs/index.html

 ### <a name="execute-the-jar-in-the-command-line"></a> EXECUTE THE JAR IN THE COMMAND LINE

 #### <a name="usage"></a> Usage